thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Just because you're using a SONY Emperor doesn't mean that you're using the Fall '71 Emperor *sunlight* with a dual-quad optical recoder.
-Indeed, the basic model name of a commlink basically tells you close to nothing about what the commlink's actual capabilities are.
-So commlink names are basically NERPS.
-Here is a list of prominent commlink families put out by your favorite companies:
+Indeed, the basic model name of a Commlink basically tells you close to nothing about what the Commlink's actual capabilities are.
+So Commlink names are basically NERPS.
+Here is a list of prominent Commlink families put out by your favorite companies:

 * **Chantico Home Appliances:** Buena; Maize; Jaguar; Quetzal
 * **CMT:** Clip; Hammer; Rod